yogeshvar/Introduction-To-Docker/README.md

 ##### 1. Connect to VM-instance using SSH.

-You can find the external ip in the GCloud Dashboard.
+You can find the external IP in the GCloud Dashboard.

 ```sh
 $ ssh username@externalip